When Should A Christian Walk Away From A Friendship

 When it comes to friendships, it can be tough to know when the time has come to walk away.
 After all, we often put our friends and relationships above everything else in our lives.
 But is that really what’s best for us?
 Sometimes, it’s best to take a step back and assess our relationship before continuing on as if nothing has changed.
 If you are feeling like your friendship is no longer healthy for you, don’t hesitate to talk to either your pastor or a trusted friend about what steps need to be taken next.
 Thank you for reading!

-READ: Prayer For Breast Cancer Healing
+READ: Prayer For My Daughter Quotes

 You May Also Like